Spin-orbital liquids and insulator-metal transitions on the pyrochlore lattice: Results

 \subsection{Density of states}

 Fig.\ref{dos} shows the ground state density of states (DOS) for various interaction strengths for the three regimes of superexchange interaction of our phase-diagram.
 We can see that for $U < U_c$, the DOS has a finite weight at the Fermi energy, and for $U \geq U_c$, the DOS has a gap in the spectrum.
 As $U \rightarrow U_c$, the DOS develops a prominent dip at the Fermi energy, a signature of the pseudogap (PG) phase.
 We can understand this in the following way.
 The band ($U=0$) limit of this model is a metal, with finite DOS and a peak at the Fermi level.
 Inclusion of the inter-orbital interaction ($U$) leads to the emergence of orbital moments ${\bf \Gamma}_i$, with the size of the orbital moment $|{\bf \Gamma}_i|$ determined by the strength of $U$.
-For $U < U_c$, we have $|{\bf \Gamma}_i| \ll \Gamma_{sat} = 1$.
-The presence of these orbital moments reduce the DOS at the Fermi level.
+For $U < U_c$, we have $|{\bf \Gamma}_i| \ll \Gamma_{sat} = 1$. (see fig.\ref{misc_T0}, discussed later) The presence of these orbital moments reduce the DOS at the Fermi level.
 As $U \rightarrow U_c$, $|{\bf \Gamma}_i|$ increases monotonically and for $U \gg U_c$ it saturates to the atomic value $|{\bf \Gamma}_i| = 1$.
 The presence of large orbital moments for $U \geq U_c$ leads to the opening of a gap in the DOS.
 From our calculation, we estimate that for $J_{AF}=0$, $U_c=11.0t$, for $J_{AF}=0.2t$, $U_c=7.6t$ and for $J_{AF}=0.6t$, $U_c=5.0t$.
 The superexchange interaction favors the Mott-insulating phase.

 The lower set of panels in Fig.\ref{dos} show the DOS near the MIT for fixed ratios of $U/U_c(J_{AF})$.
 Within each panel the $J_{AF}$ is varied to probe if the spectral behaviour changes with changing AF coupling, after factoring out the effect of $U_c$ change by normalising the frequency axis by $U_c$.
 Our primary observation is that increasing $J_{AF}$ leads to enhanced low energy DOS for a fixed ratio $U/U_c$.
-We attribute this to the increased spin and orbital disorder in the larger $J_{AF}$ situation - leading to an increading `Anderson-Mott' character of the metal-insulator transition.
-We have computed the inverse participation ratio (IPR) for states as $J_{AF}$ is increased and find increasing localisation.
-We will discuss these results separately.
+We attribute this to the increased spin and orbital disorder in the larger $J_{AF}$ situation - leading to an increasing `Anderson-Mott' character of the metal-insulator transition.
+We have computed the inverse participation ratio (IPR) for states as $J_{AF}$ is increased and find increasing localization.
+We discuss those results later.